FelixOnline/v2/content/articles/2012-11-1-uni-applications-fall.md

 subtitle: >
   Applications peaked in 2011 and now fall.
 Warning over shortage of engineers
 date: "2012-11-01 23:20:41 +0000"

 # Attributes from Felix Online V1
 id: "2825"
 old_path: /news/2825/uni-applications-fall
 aliases:
  - /news/2825/uni-applications-fall
+imported: true
+comments:
+ - well if you transfer from the cimnumoty college to the 4year institution it should not really affect you since you did obtain a degree from the higher institution Just know that when you do transfer the 4yr school will be much more rigorous and also make sure if you go to the cc that you get advice from the 4yr institution you want to go to to see what classes will transfer and the classes you need to take for whatever degree you are pursuing I have some friends that took courses that did not transfer to certain degrees ie art history for an engineering degreePersonally I think the 4yr institution will serve you better in the long run so there is no shock when you transfer and see how much harder it is I go to UTAustin during the year and do my basics history govt english etc in the summer and I can say they are much more watered down compared to the coursework I do at UT To answer your question if you only got an associates degree from a cc it would not look too good but if you trans

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - mc4509

+# Homepage control params
 headline: true
 featured: true